| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 n_sims |

-Number of surveys to simulate over the simulated population.
-Note: requesting
+Number of surveys to simulate.

 |